juanpablojofre/deepremove/README.md

 I started this tool long time back in CodePlex to solve a recurrent problem in Windows.
-In Windows, some tools can create deeply nested folder structures, with paths that exceed the 260 character max lenght (in the shell and UI);
+In Windows, some tools can create deeply nested folder structures, with paths that exceed the 260 character max length (in the shell and UI);
 once the path exceeds the limit, there were no tools to help you remove those folders.